 We sell two types of hats: Guatemalan palm leaf and Mexican palm leaf.
 The Guatemalan hat (most of the hats on our website) have a foam-padded cotton twill sweatband that tends to shrink about 1% with heat and moisture.
 This is about 1/2 of a hat size (1/16" diameter).
 If you are buying a GUATEMEALAN hat, we recommend buying a hat that is just a little bit loose to allow for this shrinkage.
 This usually means buying one size larger than you normally wear.

-The Mexican palm leaf hats, on the other hand, have an imitation leather sweatband that does not shrink.
+The Mexican palm leaf hats, on the other hand, have an absorbent polyester cloth sweatband that does not shrink.
 And they tend to run a little large.
 On the Mexican hats you should buy your normal size.

 We check the size of every hat in our shop in Houston.
 When we find a hat to be a different size from that shown on the label, we put a gummed paper sticker over the old size with the correct size showing.
 Thus, if you receive one of these hats with the paper sticker showing a different size, you will know why.